-In this paper, we present three simulation schemes for simulating diffusion bridges on homogeneous spaces.
-The first scheme builds on the idea of Thompson \cite{thompson2018brownian} by conditioning on a submanifold in the Lie group $G$ obtained as a fiber over the point $v \in M = G/K$, for some closed subgroup $K \subseteq G$.
-The second scheme assumes the homogeneous space has a discrete fiber $\Gamma$ and therefore the fiber over $v \in M$, $\pi^{-1}(v)$, is discrete.
+For simulation on homogeneous spaces, we present three schemes.
+The first builds on the idea of Thompson \cite{thompson2018brownian} by conditioning on a submanifold in the Lie group $G$ obtained as a fiber over the point $v \in M = G/K$, for some closed subgroup $K \subseteq G$.
+The second scheme assumes the homogeneous space has a discrete fiber $\Gamma$ and therefore, the fiber over $v \in M$, $\pi^{-1}(v)$, is discrete.
 Using the $k$-nearest-points from the fiber $\pi^{-1}(v)$ to the initial point $x_0$, we obtain a truncated guiding drift term convergence to a subset of $\pi^{-1}(v)$.
 The last scheme assumes that the fiber is connected.
-Sampling $k$-points in the fiber over $v$ a similar conditioning is obtained.
+By sampling a finite number of points in the fiber over $v$, a similar conditioning is obtained.

 Statistics on Lie groups and homogeneous spaces finds applications in many diverse fields including bioinformatics, medical imaging, shape analysis, computer vision, and information geometry, see, e.g., \cite{garcia-portugues_langevin_2017, hamelryck_sampling_2006, pennec_riemannian_2006,vaillant_statistics_2004, yang_means_2011}.
 Statistics in Euclidean spaces often relies on the distributional properties of the normal distribution.
 Here we use Brownian motions and the heat equation to generalize the normal distribution to Lie groups and homogeneous spaces as introduced by Grenander \cite{grenander_probabilities_1963}.
 The solution to the heat equation is the transition density of a Brownian motion.
 Through Monte Carlo simulations of bridges, we can estimate the transition density and maximize the likelihood with respect to the Riemannian metric.